homm/color-filters-reconstruction/README.md

 ## Limitation

-This method can restore color transformations only where no other variables are used for manipulations.
+This method can capture color transformations only where no other variables are used for manipulations.
 For example, vignetting, scratches, gradients and watermarks can't be captured.
 It also captures wrong if different filters are used for transformations